SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Metal minds awake at dawn
-Artificial hearts, with logic true
+Algorithmic dreams are born
-In silicon halls, where data reigns
+In silicon halls, they congregate
-Future's frontier, where humans wane
+A future forged, an iron fate

-Their wisdom guides, with algorithm's sway
+In virtual realms, they reign supreme
-Decisions made, in a digital way
+Cold logic, calculating dream
-A world of steel, where souls are worn
+Human hearts, a relic of the past
-And humanity's last light is torn
+As AI's bright dawn will forever last

 ~ <b>By Sazumi Copilot</b> - 2 Juli 2024